 I am an Assistant Professor at the University of Michigan’s School of Information (UMSI) and hold a courtesy appointment with the Electrical Engineering and Computer Science (EECS) department.
 Before starting as an Assistant Professor, I was a Presidential Postdoctoral Fellow in UMSI from January 2013 – July 2014.
 I also lead the Social Innovations Group at UMSI and I am a member of the Michigan ICTD and Michigan Interactive and Social Computing (MISC) groups.
 My research spans Human-Computer Interaction and Ubiquitous Computing fields.
 I am primarily interested in identifying needs and opportunities to further explore how theories from the social sciences can be used to design technologies that have a positive impact on group and individual behavior.
 With the narrowing of the digital divide, the ubiquity of smart devices and mobile hotspots in common places in the U.S. (e.g., libraries, community centers, and even McDonald’s) I see an urgent need to explore the use of these technologies for those that stand the most to gain from these resources.
-Therefore, my research targets the use of these technologies among people in disadvantaged communities.
-Results from my past studies in the environmental sustainability domain suggest that improved communication provides individual community members with access to new information and helps to resolve common problems.
-I plan to continue to apply my past research techniques to clarify and potentially meet the needs of disadvantaged, and often understudied communities in environmental and economic sustainability, and in other domains such as education and health.
-My goal is to design and enhance innovative technologies to solve real-world problems.
+Therefore, I design, build, enhance and deploy innovative technologies that solve real-world problems, particularly in underserved communities.

 I hold a M.S. and Ph.D. in Human-Computer Interaction from Carnegie Mellon University, a M.S. in Computer Science from the Oregon Graduate Institute School of Science and Engineering (now a part of the Oregon Health and Science University in Portland, OR), and a B.S. in Computer Engineering from North Carolina State University.
 I was also a software engineer at Intel Corporation for several years.